 An Internal Action Request may also be submitted by a public officer of any Government department.

 The receipt of all complaints will be acknowledged, unless submitted anonymously.
-Other than in the case of anonymous complaints, every effort will be made to update all complaints on the status of the investigation in a timely manner; the Department aims to investigate action requests within 10 working days.
+Other than in the case of anonymous complaints, every effort will be made to update all complainants on the status of the investigation in a timely manner; the Department aims to investigate action requests within 10 working days.
 It is also recommended that members of the public regularly review the Official Gazette where lists of planning applications which have been submitted are published every few days.

 1. Researching if planning permission and/or a building permit were required and, if so, whether they were granted for the works and whether any conditions of approval have been satisfied

 2. A visit to the site by an enforcement officer if it is suspected that there may have been a breach of planning control

 The Department may contact the complainant if additional information is required to complete an investigation and may also issue a Planning Contravention Notice to any party deemed to be involved in the suspected breach of planning control, as detailed below.